Professional Counseling

 Mental Wellness – Talk Therapy

-Most people can benefit from therapy at least some point in their lives.
+Most people can benefit from professional counseling at least some point in their lives.
 Sometimes the signs are obvious—but at other times, something may feel slightly off, and you cannot figure out what it is.
 So you trudge on, trying to sustain your busy life until it sets in that life has become unmanageable, Before it gets to this point, here are five signs you may need help from a pro:

 1. Feeling sad, angry, or otherwise “not yourself.”